nikrays/zapret2/docs/manual.en.md

 If winws2 is run standalone cygwin1.dll is required in it's directory.
 If winws2 is run inside cygwin environment - cygwin1.dll must NOT be present in it's directory or it won't run.

-cygwin emulate shared PID namespaces and deliver signals only within one cygwin1.dll instance !
+cygwin emulate shared PID namespace and deliver signals only within one cygwin1.dll instance !
 To send singnals signal sending program (kill, killall) must be run with the same cygwin1.dll as winws2.

 It's possible to install cygwin and use winws2 inside cygwin installation.